solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 2: Create tables and data

-1. In your Windows-based lab virtual machine, open a command prompt window, in the windows search are, type **cmd** and select it.
+1. In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
 2. Run the following command to connect to your database, be sure to replace `PREFIX` and `REGION` with your lab information (optionally you can use pgAdmin to open a psql window):

     ```cmd